-A member of the Board of Directors owned or leased aircraft that the company chartered from a third-party aircraft operator for business purposes in the course of operations.
-The company paid the aircraft operator market rates for the charters.
-The amounts totaled less than \$0.1 million for the year ended December 31, 2019.
+A member of the Board of Directors, Mr. Edens, owns or leases certain aircraft that the company charters from third-party aircraft operators for business purposes in the ordinary course of operations from time to time.
+The company pays this aircraft operator market rates for the charters, subject to the review procedures implemented by the independent disinterested members of our Board of Directors.
+For the year ended December 31, 2021, we incurred charges of approximately \$190,000 for such charters.